-Whether a muni is owned directly or through a fund, it’s an investment that may offer significant tax advantages for income-focused investors in high tax brackets.
+Whether a municipal bond is owned directly or through a fund, it’s an investment that may offer significant tax advantages for income-focused investors in high tax brackets.
 However, munis do carry risks, and tax treatment of muni income can be complicated.
-As with any type of investment, a professional financial advisor may be able to provide valuable investment and tax assistance.
-The John Hancock Investment Management Tax Center also has a wealth of resources which may be useful, including a schedule of 2019 tax rates and limits, tax forms, and more.
+As with any type of investment, a financial professional may be able to provide valuable investment and tax assistance.
+The John Hancock Investment Management Tax Center also has a wealth of resources which may be useful, including a schedule of tax rates and limits, tax forms, and more.

 1 S&P Dow Jones Indices, as of 9/9/19.
 The S&P Municipal Bond Index seeks to measure the performance of the U.S. municipal bond market.